Xplor8r/Xplor8r.github.io/_posts/2019-01-11-javascript_refresher_scope_and_hoisting.markdown

 >
 >  -Douglas Crockford, JavaScript: The Good Parts

 The block of code where a variable or argument is declared determines its scope.
 When using `let` or `const`, the scope of a variable is the block in which it is declared.
-When calling `var` in a `for` loop block will assign the variable to the scope of the nearest enclosing function.
+Calling `var` in a `for` loop block will assign the variable to the scope of the nearest enclosing function.
 This is a JavaScript feature called hoisting.

 Lets see this in action below.